وزير الخارجية: السعودية ملتزمة بتعزيز التعاون الدولي لمواجهة التحديات الاقتصادية العالمية

 The Kingdom's participation during the forum will witness the return of the "Saudi House" initiative, organized by the Ministry of Economy and Planning, as a platform to enhance cooperation and effective dialogue, gathering a select group of thought leaders, decision-makers, and international officials through more than 20 discussion sessions, including over 10 sessions accredited by the World Economic Forum, covering six main themes: "An Ambitious Vision," "Data for Impact," "Human and Human Capacity Development," "Quality of Life," "Investment and Cooperation," and "Welcome to the World."

-The initiative will also launch a series of "NextOn" dialogues aimed at showcasing future trends and discussing anticipated transformations across various sectors, with the participation of several experts and specialists.
+The initiative will also launch a series of "NextOn" dialogues, aiming to showcase future trends and discuss anticipated transformations across various sectors, with the participation of several experts and specialists.

 100 Governments and Major International Organizations

-It is worth noting that Saudi Arabia has actively participated in previous forum meetings, continuing through this international platform to highlight its global initiatives, based on an ambitious roadmap represented by Vision 2030, which aims to diversify the economy and open new horizons for growth and investment.
+It is noteworthy that Saudi Arabia has actively participated in previous forum meetings, continuing through this international platform to highlight its global initiatives, based on an ambitious roadmap represented by Vision 2030, which aims to diversify the economy and open new horizons for growth and investment.